 I haven’t kept my promise.
 Life has gotten in the way.
 Travel, caretaker, fundraiser all seemed more important than establishing and sustaining a full fledged writing career—in spite of the promise.

 I remember reading and committing the Prayer of Jabez to memory when it first came out a few years ago.
 I prayed it faithfully everyday because, believe me, I wanted my territory to be enlarged.
 So, I read the next of author, Bruce Wilkinson’s series, “Beyond Jabez”.
 There was a part in this best-selling book that I preferred not to touch.
 That was the phrase that instructed us to ask for “somebody to help”.
 I was scared of that part.

+Nobody is more aware than me of how important money is and how attractive power can be.
+In fact, you need a lot of one and a little of the other to get to where I am now—a place where neither matters anymore.
+Now I am in a place of simple gratitude.
 What am I grateful for?
 I am grateful for being clothed in my right mind, though as my sister says, some I thank God for allowing me to sit on my patio and enjoy the cool breeze, ice-water, chirping birds, leisure time, and the slow pace that has become my new reality.
 I am transformed by gratefulness.
 No hustle and bustle.
 No rush-rush.
 I’m so glad I’ve lived to experience this new phase of my life.
 I’m grateful!